cedar-policy/rfcs/text/0063-doc-comments.md

 The drawback to this alternative is that it would require that users install a second tool distributed separately from Cedar.
 Different users may also decide to use different literate programming tools, meaning their policy and schema source may not be directly compatible without a pre-processing pass to remove the literate comments.
-This concern could be addressed by explicitly recommending particular tools, or making directly Cedar parsers directly depend on Rust crates implementing literate programming.
+This concern could be addressed by explicitly recommending particular tools, or making Cedar parsers directly depend on Rust crates implementing literate programming.

 Because this alternative amounts to using some tool as pre-processing pass before passing policies and schema to Cedar, it remains available to users regardless of what opinionated stance we choose for the Cedar language.
 Users who want more sophisticated literate programming features can always use their tool of choice.